 A Letter From Pasquale and Jonathan

-We have terrific music planned for you during the 91st season!
+We have planned terrific music for you during the Racine Symphony’s 92nd season.

-We are bringing back Musical Flights for a second season due to how popular these informal chamber music concerts and wine tastings were at downtown Racine’s Uncorkt.
-These events create wonderful opportunities to meet and talk with RSO musicians after their performance, along with tasting different wines provided by Uncorkt.
+For the third season, more of the popular Musical Flights performances are scheduled.
+These informal chamber music concerts and wine tastings take place at downtown Racine’s wine bar, Uncorkt.
+Scheduled in Fall and late Winter, Musical Flights create wonderful opportunities to meet and talk with RSO musicians after each performance, along with tasting different wines provided by Uncorkt.
 What could be better than a little classical music with wine and good company!

-The Holiday Pops will once again welcome back Racine’s high school choirs to help us celebrate the holidays with magical holiday music and sing-a-long’s.
+The Holiday Pops will feature the superlative soprano Colleen Brooks and welcome back Racine’s high school choirs to celebrate with magical holiday music and sing-a-long’s.
 This concert is always the most popular of the season and we are thrilled to work with our young people, once again!

 Warmest regards,